mc738/Articles/FSharp_CSV_parser/part3.md

 ﻿# Writing a CSV parser in F# - Record building

-This part covers adding functionality to create a generic record from a collection of string values and adding the ability to specify a format for certain types.
+This part covers adding functionality to create a generic record from a collection of string values, as well as adding the ability to specify a format for certain types.

 ## Format attribute